balena-io/etcher/docs/CONTRIBUTING.md

 - The linter doesn't throw any warning.

-- All the tests passes.
+- All the tests pass.

 - The coding style aligns with the project's convention.